hakanonal/minibar/README.md

     - I had signed up this service before. today I had chance to explore a little bit more.
     - There are bunch of pre-trained models in the app.
     - It is possible to send images or videos and clasify them with the pretrained models.
 It is workiing impresivelly fast.
     - I have cheked image clasification and object detection panels from the dashboard.
 Since we have multiple objects in a single image, the image clasification panel seems to be does not allow that.
 Hence it creates classes as folder and wants you to upload images under that classes.
 In this case I need to upload same picture into different classes.
-To test itt fully I need to fully redistribute all pictures into class folders.
+To test it fully I need to fully redistribute all pictures into class folders.
 So that I can upload them folder/class by folder/class.
 I have parked this to aside for now.
 - I want to continue on regression problem!
     - I am remembering my last notes.
     - I have go through (eval_regresseion.ipynb) notebook.